 On 1 January 2018, the group implemented IFRS 9 which allows for an assessment of impairment needs regarding impairment of financial assets measured at amortized cost, including trade receivables and contract work, according to the simplified expected credit loss model.
 The model entails that the expected loss over the asset's useful life is recognised immediately in the income statement and monitored on an ongoing basis according to the group's risk management until realization.
 Impairment is computed based on expected loss rates which are stated individually, distributed by geographical location.
 Loss rates are computed based on historical data.
-This data is based on expected changes in relevant parameters, for instance financial development, political risks etc. on the market in question.
+This data is based on expected loss over the total maturity of the amount receivable, corrected for estimates of the effect of expected changes in relevant parameters, for instance financial development, political risks etc. on the market in question.